 Analysis of results and reflection: The development and implementation of the MOU have been helpful in dealing with issues.
 Communications between FNR and NRES leadership have been regular and effective.
-Continued monitoring of the situation is appropriate.
+The Department Chair has met with the new incoming NRES Steering Committee chair and continuing monitoring of the relationship between the programs is appropriate.